 - This is the most important single feature of a wedge.
-Lob wedges are
+Lob

-and 58 degrees, and lob wedges between 58 and 64
+lofts between 52 and 58 degrees, and lob wedges between 58 and 64

 degrees.
 (Yes, there are clubs outside these ranges, but they're

-Try to choose the lofts on your wedges to avoid "gaps" or "doubling".
-For
+Try to choose the lofts on your wedges to avoid "gaps" or

+55-degree sand wedge.
 Alternatively, you could get a 56- to 58-degree

 sand wedge and trade in your lob wedge for:

 - An even higher loft, in the 62-64 range, or

-- No lob wedge at all, since the sand wedge can double as a slightly
+- No lob wedge at all, since the sand wedge can double

-fact most golfers don't carry them.
+wedge, and in fact most golfers don't carry them.
 And many who

 - Sole shape